 Large companies use focus groups to ensure their products and services will appeal to their target demographic.
 Unfortunately, that type of market research probably isn’t realistic for smaller businesses, but a businesses can still gain all kinds of ultra-valuable information from past customers.

 Post-sale information gathering can be very valuable.
-Have the business owner contact some recent customers to not only ensure they’re satisfied.
-It doesn’t have to be super in-depth…five simple questions:
+Reach out to some recent customers to not only ensure they’re satisfied, but to also glean a few KPIs:

 - What lead you to want or need the product/service I provide?